Baccarat Guide: A Low-Edge Casino Game That’s Easy to Learn

 Playing baccarat online is a little different than playing it live.

 Most punto banco games are straightforward.
 Some will pay 9:1 on ties.
-Others 8:1.
-Some offer commission free games.
+Others will pay 8:1.
+Some offer commission-free games.
 Others don’t.
 Some call it punto banco.
 Others call it baccarat.

 Betting limits will vary, though.
 Most online casinos start stakes at $1.
-From there you’ll find limits range from $100 to $250 to $500 per hand.
-Depending on the casino though, you can find limits that exceed $1,000.
+From there, you’ll find limits that range from $100 to $250 to $500 per hand.
+Depending on the casino, though, you can find limits that exceed $1,000.
 Pinnacle is one of those casinos – they offer limits as high as $5,000/hand.

-One thing that makes these games unique are the dealers.
+One thing that makes these games unique is the dealers.
 They come from different backgrounds, ranging from European to Asian countries.
-There are different themes too, such as dealers wearing Playboy costumes.
+There are different themes, too, such as dealers wearing Playboy costumes.

-Live dealer games tend to have higher stakes, since they have more overhead.
+Live dealer games tend to have higher stakes because they have more overhead.
 That’s not always the case, though.
 Stakes can vary wildly from $1 to as much as $75,000.
-Some even offer side bets and commission free games, too.
-And it looks like some offer side bets and no commission games too.
+Some even offer side bets and commission-free games, too.
 You can see a list of live dealer baccarat options here.

-One other thing – another unique aspect to online gambling is that most casinos offer bonuses.
-However, since baccarat’s a low edge game, you’re going to find that most casinos will either not let you participate in their bonuses, or they’ll severely handicap the offer.
+One other thing – another unique aspect of online gambling is that most casinos offer bonuses.
+However, since baccarat’s a low-edge game, you’re going to find that most casinos will either not let you participate in their bonuses, or they’ll severely handicap the offer.